 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-At March 31, 2007, Advantest has recorded on its consolidated balance sheet, net deferred tax assets of ¥11,569 million of which ¥421 million represents net operating losses, or NOL, carryforwards available to offset future taxable income.
-Net operating loss carryforwards utilized during the years ended March 31, 2006, 2007 and 2008 were ¥777 million, ¥486 million and ¥1,046 million, respectively.
+Management considers the future realization of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.